CGowdy/flex-calendar/docs/implementation-status.md

 - Clean separation of concerns (UI, store, API, services)
 - Type-safe throughout (TypeScript + Zod)
 - Good component structure
-- Flexible grouping system
+- Flexible layer system

 ### Areas for Improvement
 - Reflow logic needs to be centralized (currently duplicated)
-- Holiday concept needs to be first-class (not just a grouping)
+- Holiday concept needs to be first-class (not just a layer)
-- Abeka reference needs dedicated abstraction
+- Reference layer needs dedicated abstraction
 - Date utilities need to be more comprehensive

 ## Conclusion